openUC2/device-admin/README.md

 Then you may need to move the device-admin binary into a directory in your system path, or you can just run the device-admin binary in your current directory (in which case you should replace `device-admin` with `./device-admin` in the commands listed below).

-Once you have device-admin, you can run it as follows on a Raspberry Pi:
+Once you have device-admin, you can run it as the `root` user on a Raspberry Pi:
 ```
-./device-admin
+sudo ./device-admin
 ```

 Then you can view the landing page at <http://localhost:3001> .
 Note that if you are running it on a